DestyWang/cryopros/README.md

 ### Step 2: Ab-initio auto-refinement

 Perform ab-initio auto-refinement:
 - Import the downloaded data into relion and execute the **3D initial model** task.
+You can also execute the ab-initio task in cryosparc as an alternative.
 - Import the raw data and initial volume obtained by relion into CryoSPARC and perform the **Non-uniform Refinement** task on raw particles with C3 symmetry.

 The expected outcome of the process described above is a density map accompanied by a pose metafile: